invader365/anchorLESS/README.md

 > A harder, better, faster, stronger **LESS library**!

 Anchor LESS is a LESS/CSS library build to save time.
-Higlights:
+Highlights:

 - Harder.
 Responsive mixins with a mobile-first approach.
 - Better.
 The best complement to your prefered html framework.